The Daily Dose/Tuesday, May 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow continues to be at the cutting edge of hotel uniform fashion.
+The Diary of a Nobody – Sparrow has a leisurely night at the hotel.
 Today’s Diary.

 ———